 What is endometriosis excision?

-Endometriosis,excision (or resection of endometriosis) refers to the removal of lesions of endometriosis, which are implants of cells from uterine lining located outside of the uterus.
+Endometriosis excision (or resection of endometriosis) refers to the removal of lesions of endometriosis, which are implants of cells similar to the uterine lining located outside of the uterus.
 Learn more about endometriosis.

 This is a type of conservative management of endometriosis.
 The goal is to improve symptoms while preserving the uterus, tubes and ovaries, as much as possible.